-Malaysia is not dissimilar to Indonesia and Singapore in that all these countries have long-serving, non-elected leaders who serve until they're almost dead, and then pass the reins of power onto a well-groomed deputy.
-There are elections, as in Indonesia, but the National Front party, dominated by the United Malays National Organisation (UMNO) majority faction, has held power continuously since independence in 1957, and the opposition has all but disappeared: Malaysia is a one-party democracy, and it would take a serious crisis to foster any change.
+Malaysia is not dissimilar to Indonesia and Singapore in that all these countries have long-serving, non-elected leaders who tend to stick around until they're almost dead, before passing the reins of power onto a well-groomed deputy.
+There are elections here, as in Indonesia, but the National Front party, dominated by the United Malays National Organisation (UMNO) majority faction, has held power continuously since independence in 1957, and the opposition has all but disappeared.
+Malaysia is a one-party democracy, and it doesn't look as if this is going to change any time soon.

-The current Prime Minister, Dr Mahathir Mohamad, has been in power since 1981 (having once been expelled and exiled by his party), and he's not going anywhere: his deputy, Anwar Ibrahim, is much more liberal, but there's no sign of Mahathir stepping down yet1.
+The current Prime Minister, Dr Mahathir Mohamad, has been in power since 1981, which is even more impressive when you consider that the UMNO expelled him from the party back in 1969.
+His deputy, Anwar Ibrahim, is much more liberal, but there's no sign of Mahathir stepping down yet1.
 This has produced an environment where the leader does pretty much what he wants.

-Of course, anti-western propaganda is often hypocritical: Singapore is a good example of the type of economics that accepts the West and flourishes.
-Mahathir, however, blames almost everything on the Americans, claiming in his book The Voice of Asia that 'western societies are riddled with single-parent families, which foster incest, with homosexuality, with cohabitation, with unrestrained avarice, with disrespect for others and, of course, rejection of religious teachings and values.'
-I haven't read anything like this since studying Chaucer's The Pardoner's Tale in school: Mahathir's vision of Asian Values, as he calls them, are that Asians are hard-working family people who are morally sound, religious and good at making money, and that the West is simply the opposite.
+Of course, anti-western propaganda is often hypocritical.
+Singapore is a good example of a country that accepts the West and flourishes; Mahathir, however, blames almost everything on the Americans, claiming in his book The Voice of Asia that 'western societies are riddled with single-parent families, which foster incest, with homosexuality, with cohabitation, with unrestrained avarice, with disrespect for others and, of course, rejection of religious teachings and values.'
+I haven't read anything like this since studying Chaucer's The Pardoner's Tale in school; Mahathir's vision of Asian Values, as he calls them, are that Asians are hard-working family people who are morally sound, religious and good at making money, and that the West is simply the opposite.
+Of course, neither of these stereotypes is accurate; stereotypes never are.

-In Malaysia, examples of Mahathir's opinions abound, from the media to the political stage.
-Take this example from The New Straits Times, Wednesday 26th November 1997, on the 'Young Times' page, a page aimed at young people:
+So in Malaysia, examples of Mahathir's opinions abound, from the media to the political stage.
+Take this poem that was published in The New Straits Times on , on the 'Young Times' page, a page aimed at young people:

 American-ology